rancher/k3os/package/packer/openstack/README.md

 # k3os/package/packer/openstack

-This is an Example for building an OpenStack Image using packer.
+This is an Example for building a K3OS OpenStack Image using packer.

 ## Quick start